reflectoring/reflectoring.github.io/_posts/book-reviews/2019-11-13-book-review-clean-code.md

 * bad code can bring a whole company down due to maintenance nightmares
 * it's our responsibility to create clean code even if deadlines are looming - communication is key
 * we usually won't make a deadline by cutting corners
-* "bad codes tempts the mess to grow" - it's an instance of the "Broken Windows" Theory (*learn about broken windows in my [article about code coverage](/100-percent-test-coverage/#broken-windows-cracks-in-your-code-coverage) and in my [book](/book)*)
+* "bad code tempts the mess to grow" (*this is an instance of the "Broken Windows" Theory - learn about broken windows in my [article about code coverage](/100-percent-test-coverage/#broken-windows-cracks-in-your-code-coverage) and in my [book](/book)*)

 ### Meaningful Names